stashed/docs/docs/concepts/crds/backupconfiguration.md

 #### spec.paused

 `spec.paused` can be used as `enable/disable` switch for backup.
 If it is set `true`, Stash will not take any backup of the target specified by this BackupConfiguration.

+#### spec.hooks

+`spec.hooks` allows performing some actions before and after the backup process.
+You can send HTTP requests to a remote server via `httpGet` and `httpPost` hooks.
+You can check whether a TCP socket is open using `tcpSocket` hook.
+You can also execute some commands into your application pod using `exec` hook.

+- **spec.hooks.preBackup:** `spec.hooks.preBackup` hooks are executed before the backup process.
+- **spec.hooks.postBackup:** `spec.hooks.postBackup` hooks are executed after the backup process.

+For more details on how hooks work in Stash and how to configure different types of hook, please visit [here](/docs/guides/latest/hooks/overview.md).

 #### spec.runtimeSettings